scalalandio/chimney/docs/docs/supported-transformations.md

 Every type can have its `val`s read and used as data sources for the transformation.

 And every class with a public primary constructor can be the target of the transformation.
+(Or, if the primary is not public, with exactly one public constructor to make the choice unambiguous).

 To make it work out of the box, every argument of a constructor needs to be paired with a matching field (`val`) in the transformed value.